Index154/Random-ControlNet-Input/README.md

 ## Installation
-Put the script into the scripts folder of Stable Diffusion WebUI.
+Put random_controlnet_input.py into the scripts folder of Stable Diffusion WebUI.
 Then reload the UI or restart the whole application.

 ## Prerequisites